Geraldo Rivera: Politics

 Rivera considered running as a Republican in the 2013 U.S. Senate special election in New Jersey to fill the Senate seat left vacant by the death of Frank Lautenberg.
 He eventually decided not to stand for election.
 Rivera also considered running in the 2022 U.S. Senate election in Ohio after incumbent Senator Rob Portman announced he would not seek re-election for his seat in the Senate.
 He eventually decided not to.

+In the months preceding Russia's 2022 invasion of Ukraine, he criticized The New York Times for publishing an article that he claimed justified Russian President Vladimir Putin's desire to take the country while commending American President Joe Biden's "prudence" in bracing for the invasion without exacerbating tensions.
+After Fox News employees were killed in the invasion's early stages, Rivera condemned Putin as "the devil" and called the invasion "barbaric as it is unjustified".
+His views on the war brought him into conflict with those like his former Fox colleagues, such as a March 2022 argument with The Five co-host Jeanine Pirro when Rivera suggested Putin was "playing Trump" and calling Tucker Carlson "as full of shit about Ukraine as he was about January 6th."
+Rivera described a contentious 2025 meeting between Trump and Ukrainian President Volodymyr Zelenskyy as the former being "an ill-mannered bully insulting a war hero".